Posted on Friday, April 18th, 2003

 Posted on Friday, August 15th, 2003

 1. How much time do you spend online each day?
 My home and work computers are connected to the internet 24/7, and always getting information that's fed to various apps and data sources... so I guess you could say that I am online constantly.
-If you mean general surfing/e-mail type stuff, that's probably about 2-4 hours off-and-on in a day (and that time is going down, because I'd rather be riding than surfing!).
+If you mean general surfing/e-mail type stuff, that's probably about 2-4 hours off-and-on in a day (and that time is going down, because I'd rather be riding my motorcycle than surfing!).

 3. Do you use any instant messaging programs?
 Yes.
 If so, which one(s)?
 Once you've used Apple's iChat A/V there's just no going back to any other IM software.